 Künstlerprogramm des DAAD Berlin

-CTL Centre de traduction littéraire de Lausanne
+Centre de traduction littéraire de Lausanne – CTL

-Spycher: Literaturpreis Leuk
+Spycher: Literature Prize Leuk

 Schulhausroman / Roman d’école